yamule/evo2/README.md

 ### Requirements

-Evo 2 is based on [StripedHyena2](https://github.com/Zymrael/vortex).
+Evo 2 is based on [Striped Hyena 2](https://github.com/Zymrael/vortex).
 Evo 2 uses [FlashAttention-2](https://github.com/Dao-AILab/flash-attention), which may not work on all GPU architectures.
 Please consult the [FlashAttention GitHub repository](https://github.com/Dao-AILab/flash-attention#installation-and-features) for the current list of supported GPUs.

 ### Installation